Home » Bitcoin Trading Guide

 Requires less patienceRequires a lot of patience

-Frequent tax filing because of many tradesLess frequent tax filing because the asset is held for a long time
+Frequent tax filing due to high-frequency tradingLess frequent tax filing because the asset is held for a long time

 Requires less capitalRequires large capital